etetoolkit/ete/README.rst

 other tree-like data structure are also supported.

 ETE is currently developed as a tool for researchers working in phylogenetics and genomics.
-ETE offers specialized tools to reconstruct, compare and visualize phylogenetic trees.
+ETE provides specialized tools to reconstruct, compare and visualize phylogenetic trees.
 If you use ETE for a published work, please cite:

 ::